 4. Your laptop screen will dim off and on again after a while.

-5. Once a new page appears, click the Troubleshoot option.
+5. After the page is open, click the Troubleshoot option.

 6. Click Advanced Options.